 - B. (a) Effective July 1, 2005, the Company has established a defined contribution pension plan (the "New Plan") under the Labor Pension Act (the "Act"), covering all regular employees with R.O.C. nationality.
 Under the New Plan, the Company contributes monthly an amount based on 6% of the employees' monthly salaries and wages to the employees' individual pension accounts at the Bureau of Labor Insurance.
-The benefits accrued are paid monthly or in lump sum upon termination of employment. - (b) The pension costs under defined contribution pension plans of the Company for the years ended December 31, 2022 and 2021, were \$10,550 and \$9,119, respectively.
+The benefits accrued are paid monthly or in lump sum upon termination of employment. - (b) The pension costs under defined contribution pension plans of the Company for years ended December 31, 2023 and 2022, were \$10,451 and \$10,550, respectively.